This post was first published in 2018 but has been updated in 2019 with the most recent information of the top things to do in Slovenia.

 Ljubljana

-f you have time, take a beekeeping tour to learn all about Slovenia’s favourite hobby.
-Visit a few urban beehives, try some locally made honey, and the honey liquor.
+If you have time, take a beekeeping tour to learn all about Slovenia’s favourite hobby.
+Visit a few urban beehives, and try some locally made honey and honey liquor.

 Save a day for a trip to Velika Planina, Slovenia’s biggest shepherd meadow where you can learn all about the life of local herdsmen and their cattle.
 Join a guided tour that departs every Saturday morning, or choose to explore on your own.

-The herdsmen in the area are incredibly friendly and will likely invite you into their homes for a glass of homemade apple juice, cheese, or a shot of local schnapps.
+The herdsmen in the area are incredibly friendly.
+They will likely invite you into their homes for a glass of homemade apple juice, cheese, or a shot of local schnapps.
 There are lots of nice trails at the top, so wear comfortable shoes!

 Where to stay in Ljubljana